Ronakkkkk/Optimism_loadtest/README.md

-# Sample Hardhat Project
+# WaveMe

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This is a place where anyone on the internet can learn a little about who you are and send you a 👋 + a message and have that data saved on the blockchain through an Ethereum smart contract.

 Try running some of the following tasks: